Unconventional early-time relaxation in the Rydberg chain: Discussion

-Building on the insights collected so far, we devise a general semi-phenomenological model of a scarred LDOS for initial states having overlap with both QMBS eigenstates and otherwise thermal eigenstates.
-It follows from the early idea that the energy spectrum of scarred models can be divided in a subspace of QMBS eigenstates and a subspace of thermal eigenstates~\cite{Serbyn2021}.
+Building on the insights collected so far, we shed light on the conditions under which the presence of QMBSs can be probed by measuring the early-time decay of the SP using a general model of a scarred LDOS.
+The semiphenomenological model that follows is based on the early idea that the energy spectrum of scarred models can be divided in a subspace of QMBS eigenstates and a subspace of thermal eigenstates~\cite{Serbyn2021}, $H \approx \mathcal{H}_{\text{scar}} \oplus \mathcal{H}_{\text{thermal}}$.
 The relevant initial states to probe the presence of QMBS will generally be those having an overlap over both sectors, but whose overlap with the QMBS sector is significantly higher than with the thermal one.